Dog Bite Lawyer in El Paso, Texas

 If you think you have a legitimate claim for a dog bite or animal attack injury claim against an animal owner, call the El Paso & Las Cruces dog bite attorney at Ruhmann Law Firm to schedule a free consultation to evaluate your dog bite case.
 If you hire our El Paso & Las Cruces dog bite attorney to represent you, we will not bill you for dog bite lawyers fees unless you recover money damages in negotiated settlement or jury award.

 We have experience representing individuals who have suffered an injury in many types of animal attacks, including:

 - Dog bite injury

-- Thrown from horse, bitten by horse, stepped on by horse
+- Thrown from the horse, bitten by a horse, stepped on by a horse

 - Cow and cattle injuries